gregorypost89/ForexModules/README.md

     *Modules should include a calendar of events where appropriate to account for outliers and detail the degree of influence and action taken.*

- - Risk Management is essential in this trading structure.
-It determines position size when entering trades, and includes safety measures to exit that trade if certain conditions occur.

-   A stop loss is always put into place when entering a trade.
-This always
-    starts off at (ATR * 1.5).
-If the position in the trade reaches a certain level in the direction of that trade (ATR * 1), we move that stop loss to **break
-      even**, which is the position where we originally entered the trade.

-      **Example:**  I enter a long AUD/JPY at 78.100 pips.
-The ATR that day is .300

-      Take profit = (78.100 + (.300 * 1.5 )) (78.100 + )